Original word games by David Parlett

 hung

 Dunnit already?
-Then click the cheetah image (below) to see how your version compares with the original.
+Then click the cheetah image to speed forwards to the right answer: Speed forward